 - Persistent itching, licking, and biting

-Traditional Treatments for Skin Disorders in Dogs
+Traditional Treatment Options for Skin Disorders in Dogs

-The three most common “go-to” medications prescribed for skin issues in dogs ranging from mild to severe include NSAID’s, Corticosteroids, and Antihistamines.
+The three most common “go-to” medications prescribed for skin issues in dogs ranging from mild to severe include NSAIDs, Corticosteroids, and Antihistamines.
 Let’s take a look at each along with their potential side effects.

-Of course, every pet owner has to work with their vet to make sure that the benefits of any medication outweigh the risks.
+Every pet owner has to work with their vet to make sure that the benefits of any medication outweigh the risks.
 However, many would argue that if a safe and natural alternative will work to alleviate the same symptoms, then it is certainly worth a try.

 The body produces its own steroids as part of normal immune function.
 However, when given orally or topically, prescription corticosteroids work to reduce inflammation through hormonal pathways that play an important role in immune function.
 Although they can be very helpful in reducing inflammation from allergic responses in particular, in large doses, these anti-inflammatory drugs actually suppress immune function.